BoscoDomingo/jira-description-action/README.md

 To make `jira-issue-in-description-action` a part of your workflow, just add a `jira-issue-in-description-action.yml` file in your `.github/workflows/` directory in your GitHub repository.

 > **Note**
 > This action fetches PR description and does not take it form context.
-So if you are chainign few actions which work with PR description, put this one as the last one
+So if you are chaining a few actions which work with PR description, put this one as the last one

 ```yml
 name: jira-issue-in-description-action